khalilia2000/RESTful_Geocoder_API/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --host HOST  Host server ip address.
+  --host HOST  Host server IP address.
   --port PORT  Port to use.
 ```
-if `--host`, `--port` paramters are not specified, '0.0.0.0' (i.e. localhost) and 5000 are used by default.
+if `--host`, `--port` parameters are not specified, '0.0.0.0' (i.e. localhost) and 5000 are used by default.

 ### Use The Flask Implementation:
 Use the following syntax to run the `geocoder_flask.py` in a terminal: